Trouble No More (song)

 "Trouble No More" is an upbeat blues song first recorded by Muddy Waters in 1955.
 It is a variation on "Someday Baby Blues", recorded by Sleepy John Estes in 1935.
 The Allman Brothers Band recorded both studio and live versions of the song in the late 1960s and 1970s.

 Background

-Several blues musicians have interpreted and recorded variations on "Some Baby Blues".
+Several blues musicians have interpreted and recorded variations on "Someday Baby Blues".
 "Muddy Waters calls his 'Trouble No More' and Big Maceo titled his 'Worried Life Blues'.
 Be that as it may ... they all derive from Sleepy John Estes' 1935 classic 'Someday Baby Blues'."

 As he did with "Rollin' Stone", "Rollin' and Tumblin'", "Walkin' Blues", and "Baby Please Don't Go", Waters took an older country blues and made it into a Chicago blues.
 Waters also modified the lyrics, using "Someday baby, you ain't gonna trouble, poor me anymore" instead of Estes' "Someday baby, you ain't gonna worry, my mind anymore" (Estes' 1938 version "New Someday Baby" uses "trouble" in place of "worry;" Bob Dylan's 2006 "Someday Baby" uses "trouble, poor me anymore").